marcosvm13/blog/_posts/q-for-functional-programmers.md

 q)raze
 ,/
 ```
-As can be seen, it just uses the `over` iterator using `,` as mapper.
+As can be seen, it just uses the `over` iterator using `,` as reducer.

 At this point we must say that the first approach is preferable, since it's more
 modular and therefore parallelizable.
 In fact, there's a variant of `each` which